WikiLeaks' Assange seeks asylum at Ecuador embassy

 Britain's Supreme Court last week said Assange could be extradited to Sweden in about two weeks' time, rejecting his argument that a European arrest warrant issued by Swedish prosecutors for his extradition was invalid.

-The only recourse left to him in the courts is an appeal to the European Court of Human Rights.
+The only recourse left to him through the courts is an appeal to the European Court of Human Rights.

 Assange, who has not been charged with any offence in Sweden and denies any wrongdoing, has argued that the case is politically motivated because the release of documents on his website has angered the United States.